Cruise Port Advisor

 Transportation options from nearby airports, train stations and downtown.

-Luis Munoz Marin International Airport is about 15 minutes from the Old San Juan cruise piers and 10 minutes from the Pan American terminal.
-JetBlue, American, United, Delta, and US Airways all serve SJU.
+Luis Muรฑoz Marรญn International Airport is about 15 minutes from the Old San Juan cruise piers.
+JetBlue, American, United, Delta, and Southwest all serve SJU.
+One of the most convenient airport-to-port connections in the Caribbean.

-Two types of taxis operate in San Juan: Touristic (zone fares) and regular metered cabs.
-The taxi kiosk at the airport determines your fare.
-Cost to Old San Juan cruise port: $19 plus $1 per bag.
-Pan American pier: ~$15.
+Two types of taxis serve San Juan: Touristic (zone fares, white with logo) and regular metered cabs.
+A taxi kiosk at the airport determines your fare.
+Fixed rates to Old San Juan: approximately $19 + $1 per bag.
+Pan American pier: approximately $15.
+Always use the official taxi kiosk rather than accepting unsolicited driver offers.

-GO Puerto Rico Shuttle Service offers shared rides from the cruise terminals to the airport for approximately $40 for 2 people.
-Most hotels do not offer shuttle service to or from the port.
+GO Puerto Rico Shuttle Service offers shared rides between cruise terminals and the airport at approximately $20/person.
+Most hotels do not offer complimentary shuttle service to or from the port.

 Full Transportation Guide โ†’